InfamousMusicify/MOTD/README.md

      There are notes in the datapack .mcf files on how to add more messages

-     6 Commands, /trigger <motd-stoprecord-rfxON-rfxOFF-ToggleRecord-ToggleRFX>
+     5 Commands, /trigger <motd-stoprecord-RFX-ToggleRecord-ToggleRFX>
      motd: sends the player a random message
      stoprecord: stops the music that plays.
-     rfxON: Turn on Effects for yourself.
+     RFX: Turn on Infinte Effects for yourself.
-     rfxOFF: Turn off Effects for yourself.
      ToggleRecord: Toggle wether Music plays on login
      ToggleRFX: Toggle Whether Effects play at login.